geniuscodemonkey/MSIoCExtension/readme.md

 You should only use this on the _Top Most_ interface within your inheirtance structure.
 This is so that you don't have parts of an inheirtance structure registered with the IoC.

 If the _AutoRegister_ attribute is used within the inheirtance tree of the interfaces (i.e. a is assignable to b); then an _ArgumentException_ is thrown with the full name of both types so you can track down and fix the issue.

+## License

+(c) GenisCodeMonkey 2020

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.